• Skip to primary navigation

 • Combine confectioners' sugar and 1 tablespoon of milk.
 If too thick, add the second tablespoon.
 Drizzle over cooled monkey bread.

 • Serve the monkey bread by pulling each piece and devouring it.
-You can also slice it but that may take away from the fun.
-Enjoy.
+You can also slice it but that may take away from the fun of pulling it apart.

 Notes